-The title is announced in December.
+You vote for the title in August!
+The title is announced in December!
 In January read the book!
-And during Library Lovers’ month in February the campaign kicks off with special events, author talks and book discussions hosted at area libraries to celebrate reading the title.
+And during Library Lovers’ month and Book Lovers’ month in February the campaign kicks off with special events, author talks and book discussions hosted at area libraries to celebrate reading the title.
 Each year’s selection is available at your local library and at most area bookstores.
 Are you reading?

-Visit our online catalog to borrow a copy of The Worst Hard Time.
+Visit our online catalog to request a copy of Rose Under Fire.

 Visit the One Book, One Community website for program information, reading guides, and much more!